amloveyweb/amloveyweb.github.io/pages/AssetsExplorer/assetexplorer_manual.md

 >
 >  search the texture with storage size is larger than 1000KB __and__ import parameter MaxSize is larger than 1024

-A video demo can found in <https://www.youtube.com/watch?v=MBwcCTyqhnc>.
+A video demo also can found in <https://www.youtube.com/watch?v=MBwcCTyqhnc>.

 #### Customize table headers